John and I have a thing for sushi. Sticky rice, crunchy veggies, spicy seafood, plus that wasabi, ginger soy combo? Umami ftw.

 Yep, a towel.

-Start by making the perfect sticky sushi rice and chopping up your veggies of choice.
+Start by making the perfect sticky sushi rice (or try this brown rice version) and chopping up your veggies of choice.

 The towel trick: